monolabsdev/poly-ui/README.md

 ## Key features of PolyUI

-- 🚀 **Effortless Setup**: Intall seamlessly using the setup file for a hassle-free experience with support for Ollama.
+- 🚀 **Effortless Setup**: Install seamlessly using the setup file for a hassle-free experience with support for Ollama.
 You **must** have ollama installed first.
 - 🤝 **Ollama Integration**: Use ollama models effortlessly through this application.
 - ✒️🔢 **Full Markdown and LaTeX Support**: Elevate the LLM experience with comprehensive Markdown and LaTeX capabilities. (uses LaTeX via KaTeX)
 - 💭 **Multi-model conversations**: Chat with multiple local LLMs simultaneously with real-time, side-by-side streaming responses.